Bulgarian-Romanian Observatory of Digital Media

 Media Literacy

-Within the domain of media and information literacy (MIL), BROD will start gradually adding the resources it will develop for educating teachers, librarians and journalists and delivered in Bulgarian and Romanian languages.
-Where suitable and possible, we will also offer translations of useful materials from other observatories collaborating with EDMO.
+Within the domain of media and information literacy (MIL), BROD is gradually adding the resources for educating teachers, librarians and journalists and delivered in Bulgarian and Romanian languages. [+]

 Research